YuiseoYule/LG_CNS_AM_Inspirecamp/_notes/TroubleShootingforBlog.md

 categories: TIL
 ---

+# Problem in content

-## 🔍 GitHub Pages 404 Error on Directory Links
+## 🛠️ GitHub Pages 404 Error on Directory Links

 *   **Symptom:** PNG images, specifically `SourceTree.png`, displayed correctly in the GitHub repository preview but failed to render on the live Jekyll blog site.
 *   **Context/Environment:** GitHub Pages hosting using the Minima theme, with Markdown files following a "Daily Unit" directory structure within the `_posts` folder.